 Expressive writing can, of course, be undertaken without financial cost and can be done at home at one’s own convenience.
 Some choose to publish their writing on the internet by starting a website.
 This can be done under a pseudonym if anonymity is desired or, of course, access to the site can be restricted.
 Other options include journaling, writing poetry, short stories, and novels.

 However, writing about one’s traumatic experiences does not, of course, help everyone equally.
 For example, those suffering from severe clinical depression may find it less effective, as may those suffering from PTSD or complex PTSD.
-In the case of complex PTSD/PTSD, some may fear being triggered by writing about their experiences and may find it better to pursue such writing under the guidance and with the support of an appropriately qualified therapist.
+In the case of complex PTSD/PTSD, some may fear being triggered by writing about their experiences and may find it better to pursue such writing under the guidance and the support of an appropriately qualified therapist.

 NOTE: I started this blog with WordPress [affiate link] and have continued with it to the present day.
 It is a highly intuitive and user-friendly system which is why I recommend it: